MarcosRodrigoT/SportCLIP/README.md

     NUM_STEPS = 10
 ```

-With these two edits you can quickly switch to new sports, experiment with prompt phrasing, or retune post‑processing thresholds.
+With these two edits you can quickly switch to new sports, experiment with prompt phrasing, or retune post-processing thresholds.

 * **GPU vs CPU**  Every script automatically uses CUDA if available; otherwise it will fall back to CPU.